 Publication Ethics and Malpractice Statement

 Trauma International follows the COPE (Committee for Publication Ethics) Guidelines and decisions about duplicate publication, plagiarism, and article retraction are taken as per COPE Flowcharts.
 [Click Here to Download COPE Flowcharts].
 All Authors need to report that their manuscript is an original publication and should sign the contributors’ form and conflict of interest form for each publication.
+The review process is a double-blind peer reviewed.

 Trauma International has the following salient points on Ethics and Malpractice